easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 * ``iimpi`` stands for ``icc/ifort, impi``
 * ``cgmvolf`` stands for ``Clang/GCC, MVAPICH2, OpenBLAS/LAPACK, FFTW``

-The complete table of available toolchains is visible here: :ref:`toolchains_table`
+The complete table of available toolchains is available at :ref:`toolchains_table`.

 List of available easyblocks, ``--list-easyblocks``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~